riad-mammadov/Football-Manager-Sim/README.md

 # ⚽ Football Manager Simulator (Python)

 A Python based Football Manager simulation that models football teams, players, and matches with probabilistic outcomes.
-This is a personal side project aimed at exploring OOP design, simulations, and will later include a GUI interface and deployment.
+This is a personal side project aimed at exploring OOP design, simulations, and will later include a GUI interface (+ possible deployment).

 ## 🚀 Features (+ to be added)